tclahr/uac/README.md

 ## Description

-UAC is a command line shell script that makes use of built-in tools to automate the collection of system artifacts.
+UAC is a command line shell script that makes use of built-in tools to automate the collection of Unix-like systems artifacts.
 The script respects the order of volatility and artifacts that are changed during the execution.
 It can also be run against mounted forensic images.
 Please take a look on the ```conf/uac.conf``` file for more details.

 UAC was created for Incident Responders, Forensic Analysts, Auditors and System Administrators to facilitate and speed up data collection, and depend less on remote support.